Fl4m3Ph03n1x/market_manager/README.md

-  "name": "Disarming purity",       //name of the item "id": "5911f11d97a0add8e9d5da4c", //warframe.market item id "price": 15,                      //platinum price of the item "rank": 1,                        //rank of the mod.
-Defaults to 0.
-If the mods has no rank use "n/a" instead "quantity": 1                     //number of items to sell.
-Defaults to 1 }
+  "name": "Disarming purity",       //name of the item "id": "5911f11d97a0add8e9d5da4c", //warframe.market item id "price": 15,                      //platinum price of the item "rank": 1,                        //rank of the mod, defaults to 0.
+If the mod has no rank use "n/a" instead "quantity": 1                     //number of items to sell, defaults to 1 }
 ```